Student loan debt is a serious issue. It's also the focus of a new game show.

 "Wheel of Fortune" contestants have a chance to win lavish vacations.
 If you score on "The Price is Right," you can go home with a flashy sports car.
 "Who Wants to Be a Millionaire" occasionally makes good on its promise.

 "Paid Off," a new trivia show that premieres on Tuesday, has a topical premise, to say the least.
-It debuts as some 45 million Americans find themselves buried under student debt — including roughly 60 percent of college graduates, each of whom owes an average of $37,172.
+It debuts as some 45 million Americans find themselves buried under student debt — including roughly 60 percent of college graduates who owe an average of $37,172.

-Americans collectively owe upwards of $1.4 trillion in student loan debt — a staggering sum that helps explain why so many 20- and 30-somethings have struggled to gain a foothold in the middle class, effectively cut off from home ownership and other investments.
+Americans collectively owe upward of $1.4 trillion in student loan debt — a staggering sum that helps explain why so many 20- and 30-somethings have struggled to gain a foothold in the middle class, effectively cutting them off from home ownership and other investments.

 "We're playing in a weird space of dark comedy," said Torpey, who developed the show and pitched it to the executives at TruTV.
 "As a comedian, I think a common approach to a serious topic is to try to laugh at it first."